 10. Star Clippers

-For the tall-ship enthusiast, there's nothing quite like sailing under a starry night or sunny sky, powered by the bluster of ocean winds.
-If you want to float along with the wind while exploring less-travelled ports in the Caribbean, Mediterranean and Indonesia, Star Clippers is tough to beat.
-Australians will be drawn to sojourns in Thailand and Malaysia: the Star Clipper (one of the twin siblings) operates cruises from Phuket and Singapore from late October through to late April.
-Ocean crossings, between Europe and the Caribbean are also on offer, often heavily discounted because there are not many ports of call.
+For the tall-ship enthusiast, there's nothing quite like sailing under a starry or sunny sky, powered by the bluster of ocean winds.
+If you want to float along with the wind while exploring less-traveled ports in the Caribbean and Mediterranean, Star Clippers is tough to beat.
 The fleet's three vessels -- flagship 227-passenger Royal Clipper and 170-passenger twins Star Clipper and Star Flyer -- are some of the fastest clipper ships ever built.
-Feel the sails catch the breeze, help with the raising and trimming or climb high in the rigging.
+Feel the sails catch the breeze, help with the raising and trimming, or morph into a spider and climb high in the rigging.

-Onboard, passengers don't adhere to rigid timetables as they might on more conventional cruise ships, and the evening dress code is always smart casual (with the exception of themed evenings, like Pirate Night).
-Water sports are also a major component of each tall ship sailing cruise, with complimentary snorkelling, kayaking, sailing and other sea-based activities offered directly from the ship.
+Onboard, passengers don't adhere to rigid timetables as they might on more conventional cruise ships, and the evening dress code is always elegantly casual (with the exception of themed evenings, like Pirate Night).
+Water sports are also a major component of each tall ship sailing cruise, with complimentary snorkeling, kayaking, sailing and other sea-based activities offered directly from the ship.

 Best River Cruises